 - Intentional infliction of emotional distress

 Furthermore, you may have a claim against a third party that may have some legal responsibility for the assault.
-Examples include a hotel, hospital, school, or business that did not have adequate security to prevent the assailant from attacking you.
-In addition, if an employer failed to adequately screen or supervise employees, you may hold the company liable for negligent hiring or negligent supervision if an employee assaults you in the course of his job.
+Examples include a hotel, hospital, school, or business with inadequate security to prevent the assailant from attacking you.
+In addition, if an employer failed to screen or supervise employees adequately, you may hold the company liable for negligent hiring or negligent supervision if an employee assaults you in the course of his job.

 How a Florida Sexual Assault Lawyer Can Help You

-At Dolman Law Group, we understand how difficult it can be to constantly relive your sexual assault throughout the legal process.
+At Dolman Law Group Accident Injury Lawyers, PA, we understand how difficult it can be to relive your sexual assault throughout the legal process.
 Even after a criminal case has ended, you still have important legal rights as a sexual assault survivor.
 Our legal team is sensitive to the unique issues involved in this type of case and handles each matter accordingly.

 If you would like to explore your legal options, please do not hesitate to reach out online or call (727) 451-6900 to schedule a free consultation with a Florida sexual assault injury attorney today.